rafiibnsultan/FM_Seg/README.md

 * <a href="#Others">Others Related</a>

 ## <div id="#Geo"> </div>Geographical Image Segmentation Related
+These papers are task-specific, focusing on geographical image segmentation.

 * Mapping the Walk: A Scalable Computer Vision Approach for Generating Sidewalk Network Datasets from Aerial Imagery <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4086624">paper</a>
 * A Billion-scale Foundation Model for Remote Sensing Images <a href="https://arxiv.org/abs/2304.05215">paper</a>
 * Towards Global-Scale Crowd+AI Techniques to Map and Assess Sidewalks for People with Disabilities <a href="https://arxiv.org/abs/2206.13677">paper</a>